What is a Knowledge Transfer Partnership?

 Dr Pieter de Wilde, Reader, School of Architecture, Design and Environment, University of Plymouth.

 How much will it cost?

 KTP projects are delivered on a full economic cost basis, which means that the 10% of the academic supervisor's time (committed for each KTP project) is 100% funded.
 The KTP academic team should collectively expect to commit half a day a week to support the KTP.

 Am I eligible?

-KTP academic supervisors are normally expected to be full or part-time employees of University of Plymouth who are involved in teaching activities.
+KTP academic supervisors are normally expected to be full or part-time employees of the University of Plymouth who are involved in teaching activities.
 KTP projects are expected to be academically challenging, therefore nominated KTP academic supervisors must be available and committed to the project’s delivery, including regular visits to the business and attendance of project meetings.